michael105/minilib/doc/minilib.md

               When using closures for the callbacks, you will possibly have to enable an executable stack for the trampoline code of gcc.
 Here, gcc complains about that.
-              For setting this bit, have a look into the ldscripts in the folder with the same name.
+              For setting this bit, please have a look into the ldscripts in the folder with the same name.

               supply 0 for p_match_char, when you don't need it.